 - People worry that their loved ones will be offended or angry if they mention their memory problems.

 - Considering that Alzheimer’s disease has no cure, people might assume that there’s no point in rushing off to get the bad news.

-- Deep down, people don’t want to admit to themselves that something might be wrong.
+- Deep down, some people don’t want to admit to themselves that something might be wrong.

 Your loved one may not have Alzheimer’s disease.
-Don’t assume the worst.
 Even if your love one has dementia, it might not be Alzheimer’s.
 Other conditions can cause dementia or similar symptoms.
-They include vitamin deficiencies,thyroid problems, depression, drug interactions, and alcohol abuse.
+They include vitamin deficiencies, thyroid problems, depression, drug interactions, and alcohol abuse.
 Many of these conditions are treatable.
 Putting off a trip to the doctor could leave your loved one suffering pointlessly.

 The sooner Alzheimer's disease is diagnosed, the sooner you can get treatment.
 Alzheimer’s disease isn’t curable, but it is treatable.
-Drugs can help slow down the progression of Alzheimer’s symptoms for a limited time.
-Your loved one may also be eligible for clinical trials, in which new, cutting-edge Alzheimer’s treatments are available.
+Drugs may help slow down the progression of symptoms for a limited time.
+Your loved one may also be eligible for clinical trials in which new, cutting-edge Alzheimer’s treatments are available.